sourcegraph/handbook/content/finance/payables.md

 ## Getting invoices paid

 If you intend to make a purchase that will be paid by invoice (e.g., if it's too large to pay by credit card), send it to [ap@sourcegraph.com](mailto:ap@sourcegraph.com).
 The finance & accounting team will ask any questions as needed, and submit it for payment.

+All vendors are required to provide a W-9 before payment can be made.
+It is the responsibilty of the purchaser to ensure this information is acquired.